 Why it works: Suskin says the wall squat strengthens the core and quads.
 “Stronger quads and core create a more stable landing with less load on the joints,” she says.

-- Standing with back to wall, slide down until thighs are parallel to floor and shins are parallel to wall.
+1. Standing with back to wall, slide down until thighs are parallel to floor and shins are parallel to wall.
 Aim fo a 90-degree bend of hips and knees.
-Engage core Recently, the popularity of wall Pilates has boomed, likely thanks to the.
+Engage core and keep back flat against wall.

 Modification: Don’t go quite as low in the squat position.